Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: II. EXPERIMENTAL SETUP AND DATA ANALYSIS

-Once an event with a good electron was identified, all the neutral hits were considered in the EC provided minimum uncorrected energy of $E_{\gamma}>$~0.3~GeV.
-Photons were separated from neutrons by cutting on the difference from the expected photon arrival time $\Delta t ~= ~t_{EC}$ ~-~$ l_{EC}/30$~-~$t_{start}$, where $t_{EC}$ is the arrival time at the EC in ns, $l_{EC}$ is the distance from the target to the EC hit in cm, the speed of light is 30 [cm/ns] and $t_{start}$ is the event time at the target as determined from the electron~\cite{PhD:Mineeva}.
-To avoid transverse shower energy leakage, events at the edge of the EC were cut out.
+Following electron identification, all the neutral hits were considered in the EC provided their energy exceeded 0.3 GeV.
+Photons were separated from neutrons based on expected photon arrival time $\Delta t ~= ~t_{EC}$ ~-~$ l_{EC}/c$~-~$t_{start}$, where $t_{EC}$ is time at the EC, $l_{EC}$ is the distance from the target to the EC hit, $c$ is the speed of light and $t_{start}$ is the event start time ~\cite{PhD:Mineeva}.
+To avoid transverse shower energy leakage, events at the edge of the EC were rejected.
 Photons detected within 12$^{\circ}$ of the electron track were rejected in order to remove events from bremsstrahlung radiation.
 In order to improve $\pi^{0}$ resolution, measured photon energy was corrected for a small momentum dependence of the EC sampling fraction~\cite{PhD:Mineeva}.
 Finally, $\pi^{0}$ candidates were reconstructed from all pairs of photons detected in each event (see Fig.~\ref{fig:MassFit}).
 After photon energy correction, the minimum energy of $\pi^{0}$ candidate was $E_{\pi^{0}}>$0.5~GeV.

-Finally, to calculate the number of $\pi^{0}$'s, the two-photon invariant mass spectrum was fit with a Gaussian peak function plus a polynomial background (see Fig.~\ref{fig:MassFit}).
-Since the background in the two-photon invariant mass spectrum was combinatorial, an event mixing technique consisted of combining photons from uncorrelated events was used.
-However, the resulting combinatorial spectrum did not describe well the backgrounds.
-For this reason, only photons from kinematically matched events were combined to provide a good description of the backgrounds across all kinematics.
-A detailed description of the improved event-mixing technique can be found in Ref.~\cite{PhD:Mineeva}.
-The resulting event-mixed background distribution was then fit with a 4th-order polynomial, from which the free parameters of the fit were predetermined.
-They were later used when fitting the signal plus background spectrum of the $\pi^{0}$ invariant mass with a constant times the background polynomial plus a three-parameter Gaussian.
-The number of $\pi^{0}$’s was then calculated from the integral of the Gaussian function.
+To calculate the number of $\pi^{0}$'s, the two-photon invariant mass spectrum was fit with a Gaussian function plus a polynomial background (see Fig.~\ref{fig:MassFit}).
+To determine the shape of combinatorial background, an event mixing technique, consisted of combining photons from uncorrelated events was used.
+In order to achieve good description of the backgrounds across all kinematics, only photons from kinematically matched events were combined using the method described in Appendix A. More detailed description of the improved event-mixing technique can be found in Ref.~\cite{PhD:Mineeva}.
+The number of $\pi^{0}$’s was calculated from the integral of the Gaussian function situated on top of 4th-order polynomial of the event-mixed background.